MichalisGaitanas/OpenGL_demos/README.md

 Compile as a static library :
 a) g++ -c *.cpp
 b) ar rcs libimgui.a *o
 Library is created.
-Then : g++ programm.cpp -o program.exe -L path/to/imgui -limgui [...
-OpenGL libs that were mentioned above ...]
+Then : g++ programm.cpp -o program.exe -L C:\Users\Michalis\github\OpenGL_demos\imgui -limgui -lopengl32 -lglew32 -lglfw3

 # 5)
 In order to follow the examples, it is essential that you know a bit of C++.
 We recommend this website [ https://www.learncpp.com ]